grycap/toscarizer/README.md

 The default location is ``app/im/auth.dat`` or you can set another one using `--im_auth` option.

+The generated TOSCA will also set the needed recipes to include the AI-SPRINT monitoring system.
+These recipes require to set the central InfluxDB instance URL (`--influxdb_url` option) and a valid API token (`--influxdb_token` option).

 ### Step5: Deploy TOSCA YAML files

 To deploy the TOSCA files generated for the base case use: